Jcalvert22/redesigned-memory/docs/code_review.md

 | 6 | `PORT` not validated | 🟢 Low |
 | 7 | Unstructured logging | 🔵 Info |

-The two high-severity issues should be resolved before deployment.
+The two high-severity issues should be resolved before commercial deployment.
 The remaining items represent good engineering practice and are worth addressing before the codebase grows.
+For the current expectations of our app's criteria, we have decided not to address these issues.

 # Code Review — `app.mjs` Written by Claude AI